All Episodes

 That's right.

-He says that these different partners, the Hillary Clinton campaign, the law firm Perkins Cuey, GPS Fusion, and these tech executives who all work together to create the Alpha Bank uh story that they fed to the FBI that turned out to be bogus, that they were a joint venture and they were working as a conspiracy, and court, you should treat them as though they they should be considered.
+He says that these different partners, the Hillary Clinton campaign, the law firm Perkins Cooey, GPS Fusion, and these tech executives who all worked together to create the Alpha Bank story that they fed to the FBI that turned out to be bogus, that they were a joint venture and they were working as a conspiracy.

-This is a direct quote, they should be considered as co-conspirators.
+They should be considered as co-conspirators.

-He's going to use this case to paint a conspiracy that all these people work together, and each of them has a little bit of the the misinformation that the thing Perkins Couie hides the fact that they're paying Christopher Steele, calling it legal consulting.
+He's going to use this case to paint a conspiracy that all these people work together and each of them has a little bit of the misinformation.

-The FBC just fined them last week.
+The FEC just fined them last week.

-Um is lying to the FBI that I'm not really coming to you on Hillary Clinton when he was.
+Sussman is lying to the FBI that I'm not really coming to you on Hillary Clinton when he was.

-The tech ex experts that are saying, hey, this is a really solid case, he puts in the court filing today.
+The tech experts that are saying, hey, this is a really solid case, he puts in the court filing today.

-They were being told this is a red herring, doesn't look like it's real, going to be a stretch to make an argument that this is real proof of a communication.
+Going to be a stretch to make an argument that this is real proof of a communication.

 So the tech executives are trying to validate something that they know their own experts are telling is not really true.